wareya/BBAE/design.md

 endfunc
 ```

 This stores an 8-bit integer with the value '5' into the first byte of stack slot a.
 In x86_64 assembly, the store instruction would compile down to something like `mov byte ptr [rbp-16], 5` or `mov byte ptr [rsp+0], 5`.
 The type of a load is determined by a type written between the load instruction and its offset.
-The type of a store is determined by the type of its second argument.
+The type of a store is determined by the type of its second operand.

 ------